Satwikan/dsa/LinkedList/README.md

-### Problems with array
+### Problems with an array
-- size is fixed or prealocated or worst case insertion at end is o(n)
+- size is fixed or preallocated or worst case insertion at the end is o(n)
-- insertion or deleteion on beggenning is costly
+- insertion or deletion on the beginning is costly

 ## Cpp Node Implemention
-- ListNode is a self refrence data structure
+- ListNode is a self-reference data structure
 ```
 /**
  * Definition for singly-linked list.